-- 1) All site furnishing designs and specifications must be reviewed and approved by Calgary Parks prior to installation. - 2) Site furnishings design and finishes should be consistent with site furnishings in adjacent parkland, if applicable. - 3) All site furnishings should be of a consistent style and type within the community and or development phase.
+- 1) All site furnishing designs and specifications must be reviewed and approved by Calgary Parks prior to installation. - Site furnishings design and finishes should be consistent with site furnishings in adjacent parkland, if applicable. - 3) All site furnishings should be of a consistent style and type within the community and or development phase.

-7.4.3.2 Trash Receptacles
+7.4.3.2 Trash Receptacles and Recycling Units

-- 1) Design:
+1) Design:

 - a) Haul-all containers or equivalent are encouraged but are not mandatory (refer to 7.4.3.1 General Guidelines).

 - b) The following applies to non-bear-proof containers:

 - Metal cladding encouraged, however, if wood is used, it must be a minimum of 2"x4".

 - Vandal resistant construction.

 - The container should accommodate a standard 75 litre receptacle that will hold a 66 x 91 cm (26 x 36") garbage bag.

+- c) Recycling units use standard corporate public recycling blue colour and signage to ensure compliance with The City of Calgary's Waste and Recycling Bylaw and its amendments.

+- d) Trash receptacles and recycling units shall be located adjacent to one another.

-- 2) Materials:
+- 2) Trash Receptacle Materials:

 - a) Timber Component:

 - Kiln dried and of nominal size.

 - Fir/spruce/pine/cedar species.

 - Chamfered on all sides and ends.

 - Smooth finish.

-- b) Metal Component: - No special cast pieces. - Welded joints ground smooth. - Metal finish to be electrostatically applied or polyester powder coating. - Vandal resistant zinc coated metal fasteners. - Galvanized steel is an acceptable option. - 3) Installation: - a) Provide concrete, asphalt, or compacted granular base. - b) Ground model types must be bolted to a concrete pad using vandalresistant fasteners as per the manufacturer's requirements. - c) Pedestal type must be set in concrete to a minimum depth of 300 mm below finish grade. - d) Set back trash receptacles at least 10 m from all park benches wherever possible.
+- b) Metal Component: - No special cast pieces. - Welded joints ground smooth. - Metal finish to be electrostatically applied or polyester powder coating. - Vandal resistant zinc coated metal fasteners. - Galvanized steel is an acceptable option. - 3) Installation: - a) Provide concrete, asphalt, or compacted granular base. - b) Ground model types must be bolted to a concrete pad using vandalresistant fasteners as per the manufacturer's requirements. - c) Pedestal type must be set in concrete to a minimum depth of 300 mm below finish grade. - d) Set back trash receptacles and recycling units at least 10 m from all park benches wherever possible.